 - You can toss your filling together an hour or two before cooking.
 Drain off any juices that have accumulated, and heat it in a small saucepan to reduce them to a syrup.
 Pour over the fruit topping before baking.

-- If flour doesn’t thicken your pie, try other thickeners like cornstarch, tapioca flour, arrowroot, or a specialty baking product like Instant Clear Gel, which has super thickening powers.
+- Try a specialty baking product like Instant Clear Gel, which has super thickening powers.
+It’s basically cornstarch on steroids!

 - If yours is a two crust pie, be sure to vent it to allow steam to escape.
 A lattice or crumble topping encourages better evaporation of liquid.